vmware/vic/CONTRIBUTING.md

 Contributors and users are encouraged to collaborate using the following resources in addition to the GitHub issue
 tracker:

 - [Slack](https://vmwarecode.slack.com/messages/vic-engine): This is the primary community channel.
+If you don't have an @vmware.com or @emc.com email, please sign up at https://code.vmware.com/slack to get a Slack invite.

 - [Gitter](https://gitter.im/vmware/vic): Gitter is monitored but go to slack if you need a response quickly.